PatrickBziuk/seez/src/content/books/en/licht-am-ende-der-zeilen.md

 🎯 **Target Audience:**

-- Young adults (16–21): People who are still in the self-discovery phase, often struggling and feeling misunderstood
+- Young Adults (16–21): People who are still in the self-discovery phase, often struggling and feeling misunderstood
-- New adults (21–29): People who want to understand in retrospect what has happened to them
+- New Adults (21–29): People who want to understand what has happened to them in retrospect
 - Young men with emotional depth, who are rarely seen in mainstream literature

 💎 **USP – What Makes the Book Unique?**